jamesoh3928/MoonRust/docs/Final.md

 4. Following some unique behaviors of Lua

-Detail: Lua has some unique behavior such as the condition in repeat until can refer to the local variable inside the loop, and all of the assignments are global by default.
-There are many behaviors we needed to consider and we needed to update our design constantly as we realized there are behaviors we are missing.
+Detail: Lua has some unique behaviors.
+For instance, the condition of repeat until loop in Lua can access local variables that are defined inside the loop.
+This required different approach from for or while loop because when we are executing the body (`block`) of the loop, we just extended the scope and the scopes were automatically popped when the execution of the `block` is done.
+Since repeat until condition needed to access the local variables inside that body, we could not simply pop the scope after finishing each iteration.
+We created another function `Block::exec_without_pop` specifically for repeat until loop so that we can manually pop the scope when we are executing repeat until loop.
+There were many behaviors like this we needed to consider and we updated our design constantly as we realized the behaviors we missed.

 Lesson: Having a strong understanding of Lua semantics could have reduced our development time since we might have had a stronger design in the beginning.
 However, considering the limited time we had and the nature of software engineering (iterative development), I think our initial design was a good start.
 We still learned some of the things we might want to consider in the initial design process.
 Also, setting up test infrastructure in the early stage can be a huge advantage since it is easy to add edge cases and check if our program is misbehaving.